agnid/playwright_assignment/README.md

 ## Caveats

 ### Because this is only exemplary assignement...
-I did not want to go into this rabbit hole too far, there are some limitations in the tests:
+I did not want to go into this rabbit hole too far, so there are some limitations in the tests:
-* they run only on Chrome (eventhough Playwright support many other browsers)
+* they run only on Chrome (eventhough Playwright supports many other browsers)
 * tests are optimised for Windows - I did not have a chance to check if they work also on Mac or Linux
 * only steps and assertions specified in the provided test cases were covered - Playwright is pretty far in the support for visual testing, so if more detailed assertions for elements (checking colors, sizes, etc.) were needed, it's probably good way to go
 * tests are not checked and optimised to run in parallel